Bristol Snooker League

 Rule 1 - Title of the League

-The League shall be known as the Bristol and District Billiards and Snooker League
+The League shall be known as the Bristol Snooker League

 Rule 2 - Objects

-The objectives are to promote the interests of the games of Billiards and Snooker and carry out Championships and Competitions, between Clubs and Individual Players, in membership with the League.
+The objectives are to promote the interests of the game of Snooker and carry out Championships and Competitions, between Clubs and Individual Players, in membership with the League.
+The Management Committee may award prizes and trophies as deemed appropriate.

 Rule 3 - Membership

 Membership shall be open to all approved Clubs in the Bristol area.
 Membership shall not be available to any Club indebted to the League.
-Honorary Life Membership of the League may be awarded at an Annual General Meeting to a person so recommended by the General Management Committee
+Honorary Life Membership of the League may be awarded at an Annual General Meeting to a person so recommended by the Management Committee

 Rule 4 - Management

-The affairs of the League shall be managed by a General Management Committee comprising of a President, Vice Presidents, Chairman, Vice Chairman, General Secretary, Registration and Records Secretary, Treasurer and Eight other persons, to be known as the General Management Committee Members.
+The affairs of the League shall be managed by a Management Committee comprising of a President, Vice Presidents, Chairman, Vice Chairman, General Secretary, Registration and Records Secretary, Treasurer and Eight other persons, to be known as the Management Committee Members.
 With the exception of the President and Vice President/s, all shall be elected at the Annual General Meeting, and be eligible for re-election.

-The General Management Committee is empowered to fill vacancies as they arise and co-opt at any time.
+The Management Committee is empowered to fill vacancies as they arise and co-opt at any time.

-The General Secretary shall convene meetings of the General Management Committee at which any FIVE Members present shall form a Quorum.
+The General Secretary shall convene meetings of the Management Committee at which any FIVE Members present shall form a Quorum.
 Each Member shall be entitled to one vote with the Chairman empowered with a casting vote where necessary.

 Rule 5 - Annual Audit

-Joint Auditors shall be appointed at the Annual General Meeting to audit the financial and other affairs of the League, and to advise the General Management Committee as necessary.
-To issue an audit certificate to accompany the presentation of the League’s annual accounts, and to report their findings at the next subsequent Annual General Meeting
+Joint Auditors shall be appointed at the Annual General Meeting to audit the financial and other affairs of the League, and to advise the Management Committee as necessary.
+An audit certificate will be issued to accompany the presentation of the League’s annual accounts, and a report their findings will be presented at the next subsequent Annual General Meeting.

 Rule 6 - Annual General Meeting